Olive Garden Stuffed Chicken Marsala

 Dear Olive Garden, thank you for this meal.
 And for giving me the recipe.
 The exact recipe.
 (Yup.
-This recipe comes straight from OG’s website, I kid you not.)
+This recipe comes straight from Olive Garden’s website, I kid you not.)
 When you taste it, you’ll believe me.
 I took my first (massive) bite of this Stuffed Chicken Marsala and could have sworn I was in the actual restaurant.
 Everything from the cheesy stuffing to the luscious Marsala wine sauce is spot on–My life is made.
 Pair it some Copycat Olive Garden Breadsticks and Salad Dressing and you’ll never need to leave the house again!
 (Would that be drastic?)

-- 4 large boneless, skinless chicken breasts
+- 4 boneless skinless chicken breasts

 - 1 cup all-purpose flour